qriosa/SParry/tutorials.md

   2. CSR: Indicates that the incoming data is a compressed adjacency matrix.
   3. edgeSet: Indicates that the incoming data is an edge set array or a file.
 - method, the shortest path calculation method used. str.
 It can only be of the following types:
-  1. dij: means to use the `dijkstra` algorithm to solve the shortest path.
+  1. dij: Means to use the `dijkstra` algorithm to solve the shortest path.
   2. spfa: Means to use the `bellman-ford` algorithm to solve the shortest path.
   3. delta: Means to use the `delta-stepping` algorithm to solve the shortest path.
   4. edge: Indicates that fine-grained edges are used to calculate the shortest path.
-- srclist, a collection of source points. int/list/None.
+- srclist, a collection of source vertices. int/list/None.
 It can be of the following three types:
-  1. int: An integer, representing a node in the graph as the source point for the shortest path calculation.
+  1. int: An integer, representing a vertexin the graph as the source vertex for the shortest path calculation.
-  2. List: A list, each element in the list is int, which means that these points in the graph are source points, and the corresponding shortest paths need to be calculated separately.
+  2. List: A list, each element in the list is int, which means that these vertices in the graph are source vertices, and the corresponding shortest paths need to be calculated separately.
   3. None: A null value, indicating the shortest path of all sources in the calculation graph.
 - sourceType, the type of problem to be solved. str.
 It can be of the following three types:
   1. APSP: Shortest path for all sources